alan-turing-institute/data-safe-haven/data_safe_haven/README.md

 > dsh admin add-users <my CSV users file>
 ```

-- Create the configuration for one or more Secure Research Environments (SREs)
+- Create the configuration for one or more Secure Research Environments (SREs).

 ```console
 > dsh config show --file config.yaml